EricWVGG/sanity-plugin-next-redirects/README.md

 }
 ```

 Now your SEO guy can manage these in Sanity.
-It's as easy…
+It's as easy as …

 1. create a new redirect
 2. give it the URL `/about-us`
 3. pick the `About` document from Sanity

-If `About`’s slug ever changes, the redirect will keep up dynamically — because it points to the document, not the document slug.
+If the document’s slug ever changes, this redirect will keep up dynamically — because it points to the document, not the document slug.

 // img of document table in Sanity